thefakhir/dict-config-parser/README.md

 ### ConfigParser
-A custom wrapper for , written for python's own configparser, for reading and writing ini files, using simple dictionaries.
+A custom wrapper, written for python's own configparser, for reading and writing ini files, using simple dictionaries.

 ##### Input arguments: